nycdatasci/bootcamp006_project/Project5-Capstone/DeepBlue/README.md

 # Yelper: A Matrix Factorization Based Recommendation System

+Chuan Sun
+chuansun76 at gmail dot com
+twitter.com/sundeepblue

 This README file describes several major component of the "Yelper", a business recommendation system built mainly in Python using Spark framework.

 Below are some features of the "Yelper":

 - Divide original business data by cities allows fine tuned and customized recommendation
 - Matrix Factorization based recommendation using Spark MLlib
-- User-business graph anallysis using Spark GraphX in Scala
+- User-business graph analysis using Spark GraphX in Scala
 - Real-time user request handling using Spark Streaming and Apache Kafka
 - User-business graph visualization using D3 and graph-tool library
 - Functional webserver to recommend high rated stuff for users